+- 2.1.
+Transit station upgrades:

+- 3.2.Bus availability/routing enhancements;

-- 2. Parking improvements;
+- 4.3.
+Parking improvements;

-- 3. Bicycle lanes or bike trail installations;
+- 5.4.
+Bicycle lanes or bike trail installations;

-- 4. Pedestrian safety enhancements;
+- 6.5.
+Pedestrian safety enhancements;

-- Sidewalk/lighting improvements;
+- 7.6.
+Sidewalk/lighting improvements:

-- 6. Provision of multi-modal linkages to/between community facilities;
+- 7. Provision of multi-modal linkages to/between community facilities;

-- 7. Roadway infrastructure improvements.
+- 9.7.
+Roadway infrastructure improvements.

-As discussed in the ERI, future and existing development and redevelopment in the Highlands Area relies upon a complex network of roads, railways and bridges serving not only the municipality, but the county, the region and the state as a whole.
+As discussed in the ERI, future and existing development and redevelopment in the Highlands Preservation Area relies upon a complex network of roads, railways and bridges serving not only the municipality, but the county, the region and the state as a whole.
 A variety of modes of transportation are vital to ensuring efficient movement of people and goods, including but not limited to automobile, bus, rail, truck, bicycle and pedestrian.
-By promoting smart growth principles and efficient land use, the municipality and the

-Highlands Region as a whole can expand access to a multi-modal transportation system while protecting environmentally sensitive areas and Highlands resources.
+By promoting smart growth principles and efficient land use, the municipality and the Highlands Region as a whole can expand access to a multi-modal transportation system while protecting environmentally sensitive areas and Highlands resources.

-Accordingly, the following goals and objectives shall guide the development, improvement, and on-going management of the transportation network and supporting facilities of the Township Highlands Area.
+Accordingly, the following goals and objectives shall guide the development, improvement, and on-going management of the transportation network and supporting facilities of the Borough/Township/Township/ Highlands Preservation Area.